BinTianqi/OwnDroidDocs/docs/Password.md

 **[Device admin]**

 The user will not be able to enter a new password that is the same as any password in the history.

-TODO: update permission in app

 ## Required strong auth timeout